AlbotGoodman/machine-learning/exam/T8-SVM.md

 ### Some kernel functions

 The **polynomial kernel** sets a degree (dimension) and transforms the data into that dimension and draws a hyperplane to separate the data.
 So if d=2 then the data will be on an quadratic line and a straight line can separate the data.
 The **radial kernel** finds SCVs in infinite dimensions.
-It however behaves like a weighted nearest neighbour model in that the closest ibservations have more influence on how we classify data.
+It however behaves like a weighted nearest neighbour model in that the closest observations have more influence on how we classify data.

 One important aspect to note is that **the kernel trick** allows SVMs to calculate high-dimensional relationships without actually transforming data to the higher dimension.
 This offer high performance and efficiency.
 SVMs don't actually need the exact coordinates of points in the higher-dimensional space.
 They only need to know the distances between points.
 Then the data is linearly separable but can be seen as complex in 2D.